 4×5 – Allegiance

 Everyone’s messianic attitude towards Tom Chandler is getting a bit hard to bear now, but another engaging episode, filled with navy loveliness, the occasional Odyssey reference (was that a Trojan Horse I espied?) and Peter Weller now practically frothing at the mouth.
-Some spy fun, too, and the revelation that one of the refugee Arabs was actually a jolly nice English spy was thoroughly amusing.
+Some spy fun, too, and the revelation that (spoiler alert) one of the refugee Arabs was actually a jolly nice English spy was thoroughly amusing.
 Again, though, don’t give Adam Baldwin any acting to do.
 Just let him stand there and look mildly constipated – how hard is that?

 Shooter (US: USA; UK: Netflix)